About Corydoras Zone Aquatics

 Lectures

-Kristian has also given talks in mainly Sweden about fish, breeding, and his travels around the world.
+I have also given talks in mainly Sweden about fish, breeding, and my travels around the world.

 Collecting fish abroad

-Kristian has been collecting fish in Uruguay in December 1997 and November 2000 together with Felipe 'Pipo' Cantera.
-He collected, among other things, some Corydoras paleatus in Uruguay.
-One of the fish he brought with him was still alive after 12 years!
+I have been collecting fish in Uruguay in December 1997 and November 2000 together with Felipe 'Pipo' Cantera.
+I collected, among other things, some Corydoras paleatus (or was it longipinnis?) in Uruguay.
+One of the fish I brought back was still alive after 12 years!

 Social Media Presence